Getting Started

 sagaSettings.JsonSettings(settings);

-The reason for this is Json.Net normally expects the $type metadata to be the first property of each object for best efficiency in deserialization.
+This is because Json.Net normally expects the $type metadata to be the first property of each object for best efficiency in deserialization.
 If the $type does not appear first, then Json.Net assumes it isn't there.
 When using the PostgreSQL Jsonb the JSON stored does not preserve the order of object keys.
-This can result in the $type being stored in a non-first position.
+This can result in storing the $type in a non-first position.

 Unicode support